Black History in Texas: Who is Dr. Thomas Freeman ?

-A distinguished lecturer in philosophy, Christianity, and debate coach, Freeman's influence reached national heights.
+A distinguished philosophy, Christianity, and debate coach lecturer, Freeman's influence reached national heights.
 Notably, he founded the Texas Southern University debate team in 1949, guiding it to national prominence for over six decades.
-Among his notable students were Martin Luther King Jr., U.S. Congresswoman Barbara Jordan, and actor Denzel Washington.
+His notable students were Martin Luther King Jr., U.S. Congresswoman Barbara Jordan, and actor Denzel Washington.

 RELATED: Martin Luther King Jr. lookalike at Ravens game goes viral, daughter responds